Mid-Career Research Fellowships

-The Victorian Cancer Agency Mid-Career Research Fellowship Scheme is designed to support mid-career researchers undertaking high quality translational cancer research.
-The grant aims to support and retain talented individuals in the field of cancer research in Victoria.
+The VCA Mid-Career Research Fellowship Scheme is designed to support full-time mid-career researchers undertaking high quality translational cancer research as defined in the VCA funding rules.
+The grants aim to support and retain talented individuals in the field of cancer research in Victoria.

-The objectives of the Mid-Career Research Fellowships are to:
+The objectives of the Mid-Career Research Fellowship Scheme are to:

 Frequently Asked Questions

-Q: I am a current holder of an ARC/NHMRC Fellowship.
+Q: I am a current holder of another research Fellowship.
 Am I eligible to apply for a Mid-Career Research Fellowship?

-A: Yes, holders of an ARC/NHMRC Fellowship may apply for a Mid-Career Research Fellowship but cannot hold both fellowships concurrently.
+A: Yes, holders of another Fellowship may apply for a Mid-Career Research Fellowship but cannot hold both fellowships concurrently.

 A: For the purposes of eligibility, the VCA uses the date you received notification that your PhD is accepted, not the date it was conferred (ie at a graduation ceremony).
 Therefore, the time elapsed to be eligible for a Mid-Career Research Fellowship is the time between when you received notification and the closing date of this funding scheme, and must be no more than 15 years with the exception of recognised career breaks.